- Please note that the application period for Winter 2023 has closed

 For graduate applicants whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), a minimum TOEFL score of 100 on the Internet-based test (iBT), with each component score not less than 20, is required.

-Further application information is available on the Department website at www.mcgill.ca/anthropology/graduate/admissions.
+Further application information is available on the Department's website at mcgill.ca/anthropology/graduate/admissions.

 Admission to the M.A. program is open competitively to students holding an Honours or Major B.A. in Anthropology.
 Outstanding candidates with B.A. degrees in other disciplines but with substantial background related to anthropology are sometimes admitted on the condition that they complete a specified number of additional courses in Anthropology.